K Beerschot VAC: Early history

 Grisar then contacted players from Antwerp FC and offered them the chance to join his new club.
 On 8 April 1900, Antwerp lost 0–1 to Racing de Bruxelles in a play-off to decide who qualified for the National Final.
 Following this defeat, the majority of the Antwerp players left the club and joined the newly founded Beerschot AC under the chairmanship of Max Elsen and later in the season Paul Havenith.
 There were so many that Antwerp was unable to continue in the highest division and withdrew temporarily from the league; this episode was the catalyst for the rivalry between the two sides.
-Among the players who moved were the Potts brothers (Herbert and Walter), the Robyns brothers (Jan and Paul), Albert Friling, and goalkeeper Jules de Surgeloose, who thus became Beerschot's fourth goalkeeper after Charles Withof, Philip Wolff, and Albert Grisar himself.
+Among the players who moved were the Potts brothers (Herbert and Walter), the Robyns brothers (Jan and Paul), Albert Friling, and goalkeeper Jules de Surgeloose, who thus became Beerschot's fourth goalkeeper after Charles Withof, Philip Wolff, and Alfred Grisar himself.
 Herbert Potts and Jan Robyns were named captain and vice-captain of the football team, who played their first match on 6 May 1900, in a friendly game against the Antwerp Reserves.
 On 15 May, Beerschot officially became a member of the Belgian FA, which allowed them to participate in the 1900–01 Belgian First Division, making their official debut on 21 October 1900, which ended in a 10–2 victory over FC Brugeois; according to reports, there were more women than men at Beerschot's first home match.

 Under Havenith's leadership, on 22 February 1901, Beerschot AC was transformed into a public limited company with a fully paid-up capital of 16,000 francs (640 shares of 25 francs).
 The old square of the former horse racing track was partially transformed into a football field, and later a second football field was added that could also be used for hockey; these two fields were quickly proclaimed as the best fields in Belgium.
 The club's Secretary General was Frédéric Vanden Abeele and the treasurer was Albert Grisar's brother Louis, while the captain of the cricket team was Charles Maggee, who also worked as a football referee.